Hi.

 • SVG, hand-coding animations, transitions and optimizations

-• WordPress, building themes from scratch in both standard PHP and using Twig via Timber and building editor blocks using Advanced Custom Fields
+• WordPress, building block editor-first themes from scratch in both standard PHP and using Timber, including custom editor blocks using Advanced Custom Fields

 • Eleventy, building full sites, landing pages and one-off page components